BriarPrince/BriarPrince/README.md

 <details>
 <summary> Pony Town Notes</summary>

-- Freely C+H & interact, unless my name says otherwise.
+- Freely C+H & interact, unless my name says otherwise
-- W2i is heavily encouraged, as I am often s-afk, offtab or I simply misss your message.
+- W2i is heavily encouraged, as I am often s-afk, offtab or I simply misss your message
-- If you are on my friendlist or we follow eachother, I would appreciate your company.
+- If you are on my friendlist or we follow eachother, I would appreciate your company
 </details>